Logo Esteban Batallán

 I am from Barro, a small town of only 3,600 inhabitants, a few kilometers from Pontevedra, in the region of Salnés.
 And like a good Galician, “morriña” [homesickness] is something that is imprinted on my DNA — family, friends, customs — but since I was very young I learned, instead of missing something, to be content, and whenever I have the opportunity, I enjoy as much as I can everything that I usually don’t have so close by.

-And speaking of Spain, do you tend to come often,
+And speaking of Spain, do you tend to come often, professionally and personally?

 The truth is that I often travel to Spain for both reasons.
 In fact, I maintain regular activity offering masterclasses in Spain and giving concerts (I was recently with the Real Filharmonía de Galicia), and when my schedule allows it and I have no other international commitments, I take the opportunity to visit Galicia and enjoy all it has to offer.